Balanga Cathedral: Structure, interior, and exterior

-During the 13 years and 112 days of Bishop Ruperto Santos as fourth bishop from April 1, 2010 to July 22, 2023, he made preparations, together with sede vacante diocesan administrator Victor Ocampo, for his taking of office from July 5 to 8, 2010 by placing his coat of arms at the cathedral floor, the first to be added after the cathedral 2004–2005 renovation, and cathedra and the latter removed a golden from the said renovation under Santos' predecessor Villegas, improved the patio and exterior area of the cathedral, and numerous vendors were discouraged within its premises.
+During the tenure of Ruperto Santos as fourth bishop from April 1, 2010, to July 22, 2023, he made preparations, together with sede vacante diocesan administrator Victor Ocampo, for his taking of office from July 5 to 8, 2010 by placing his coat of arms at the cathedral floor, the first to be added after the cathedral 2004–2005 renovation, and cathedra and the latter removed a golden from the said renovation under Santos' predecessor Villegas, improved the patio and exterior area of the cathedral, and numerous vendors were discouraged within its premises.
 In early 2012, the cathedral's exterior was changed from a boundary wall to a fence.
 Due to St. Gemma Galgani Church in Mt.
-View, Mariveles, Bataan became a parish on July 21, 2012 which included on a roster of the diocese's churches and parishes, a statue of her was added outside the cathedral the following year in 2013.
+View, Mariveles, Bataan becoming a parish on July 21, 2012, which included on a roster of the diocese's churches and parishes, a statue of her was added outside the cathedral the following year in 2013.
 More images were added at the cathedral's parking area as its front only has the capacity of 16.
 Pavement of the ground on the exterior was made from 2017 to 2018, the belfry added the bricks in 2019, and the side exterior walls of the cathedral were repainted.
 In 2020, the cathedral's roof were painted from green and white to red.
 Pipe organs were also added on the cathedral's choir loft.
 Months before Santos became Bishop of Antipolo on July 22, 2023, the cathedral's leftmost entrance was blocked with a wall but the door is still present.

-During the sede vacante period between Bishops Ruperto Santos and Rufino Sescon, Jr. from July 22, 2023 to March 1, 2025, and under Florentino Lavarias and tenure of Fr.
+During the sede vacante period between Bishops Ruperto Santos and Rufino Sescon Jr. from July 22, 2023, to March 1, 2025, and under Florentino Lavarias and tenure of Fr.
 Noel Niguid as cathedral's rector and parish priest, the cathedral made several changes which are the repainting of its exterior five years after it was last repainted in 2019 and later the altar and cathedra reverted some of their original color by adding them a gold color over the current design made by the then third Bishop of Balanga Socrates Villegas in October 2024.
-This was in preparations for the diocese's 50th anniversary celebrations on March 18, 2025 17 days after Sescon became the diocese's bishop which was presided by Apostolic Nuncio to the Philippines Charles John Brown, Lavarias, Teodoro Bacani Jr., and the former bishops Honesto Ongtioco and Socrates Villegas.
+This was in preparations for the diocese's 50th anniversary celebrations on March 18, 2025, 17 days after Sescon became the diocese's bishop which was presided by Apostolic Nuncio to the Philippines Charles John Brown, Lavarias, Teodoro Bacani Jr., and the former bishops Honesto Ongtioco and Socrates Villegas.
 At the last few months of Lavarias as apostolic administrator, the wall at the left door under Santos was removed, restoring the area's again passable to the public.